ephieo/journal_capstone_FE/README.md

 The remaining stack is at your discretion.
 Pick the web framework, GraphQL support (if needed) and database technology.
 Feel free to use any additional libraries eg. components libraries.

+### Stretch Goals :

+- Loading icon instead of " No quote today" text in page footer.

 ### Developer - Ephrathah Oyedoh